 Sometimes identifying diaper rash can be frustrating.
 During the first year of cloth diapering I spent a significant amount of time trying to figure out what kind of rash we had.

 Identifying different types of diaper rash isn’t always easy and I went from wondering if it was allergies, detergent, suedecloth sensitivity, yeast, you name it.

 Our most common rash started out looking like a sunburn and would then end up with open sores.
-Sometimes this rash would develop yeast while we were trying to treat it.
+After a trip to the pediatrician, we discovered that this type of diaper rash would develop yeast while we were trying to treat it.
 We found that we were constantly treating the rash but not finding the source of the problem.

 Disclaimer: This post is not meant to be medical advice.
-If you are experiencing a severe rash or one that won’t go away, please see your pediatrician.
+If you are experiencing a severe rash or one that won’t go away, please see your pediatrician immediately.